mrdoggopat/k8s-hpa-sandbox-session/README.md

 ```
 The error status should be false and the rest should be true.

-Also Current Value should not be 0.
+Also Current Value should not be 0 (unless the metric query itself is only reporting 0).

 If the above is satisfied, you have successfully enabled the Custom Metrics Server for HPA!